Chapter 7: Intro to Predicting and Monetising

 When the cost-benefit analysis under consideration is novel, it is not often possible to find existing research to support the process of predicting and monetising impacts.
 In these cases, it is often a good idea to consult experts in the field.
 These experts can make predictions based on a plausible range of outcomes based on tacit knowledge developed from their experience with the subject field.

-Again with this method, there is likely to be bias – either overestimating or underestimating impacts as there are too many unknowns.
+With this method, there is likely to be bias – either overestimating or underestimating impacts as there are too many unknowns.
 Consulting multiple experts may be preferential, followed by deriving a mean or median prediction for inclusion in the project under consideration.

 After we have predicted the costs and benefits associated with a policy, program, or project, we need to monetise the predicted impacts.
 Monetising involves quantifying the predicted costs and benefits in a common currency or metric.
 This allows for direct comparison of the costs and benefits associated with a project.
 When it comes to monetisation, we deal with market and non-market costs or benefits.
 Market based monetisation is simple.
 As we have seen so far, we can use the market price as an input value in a CBA following the fundamental principles of willingness-to-pay and opportunity cost we have learned so far.
 When markets are distorted or missing, an analysts must find appropriate shadow prices, the problem of quantification is much more challenging.